Founding of Moldavia: Arrival of Dragoș in Moldavia and his "dismounting" there

-The "dismounting" by Dragoș took place in 1359, according to most Moldavian chronicles.
-Except that the Moldo-Polish chronicle which gives 1352 as the date.
+The "dismounting" by Dragoș took place in 1359, according to most Moldavian chronicles, except for the Moldo-Polish Chronicle which gives 1352 as the date.
 However, the same chronicles add various years when determining the period between Dragoș's arrival to Moldavia and the first year of the reign of Alexander the Good in 1400.
 For instance, the Anonymous Chronicle of Moldavia mentioned 44 years, but the Moldo-Russian Chronicle wrote of 48 years.
 Consequently, the date of the dismounting is debated by modern historians.
 For instance, Dennis Deletant says that Dragoș came to Moldavia soon after the establishment of the Diocese of Milkovia in 1347.
-Neagu Djuvara estimates the foundation of Moldavia to around the time of Andrew Lackfi's decisive victory over the Tatars in 1345.
+Neagu Djuvara, however, estimates the foundation of Moldavia to around the time of Andrew Lackfi's decisive victory over the Tatars in 1345.

 Moldavia emerged as a "defensive border province" of the Kingdom of Hungary.
 A version of Grigore Ureche's chronicle stated that Dragoș's rule in Moldavia "was like a captaincy", implying that he was a military commander.
-King Louis I of Hungary mentioned Moldavia as "our Moldavian land".
-The province initially included the northwestern part of the future principality (it is now known as Bukovina).
+King Louis I of Hungary described Moldavia as "our Moldavian land".
+The province initially included the northwestern part of the future principality (now known as Bukovina).
 In 1360, Louis granted estates to a Vlach lord, Dragoș of Giulești, for subjugating the Moldavian Vlachs who had revolted against Louis.
 The identification of Dragoș of Giulești with the first ruler of Moldavia is debated among scholars.